 Mitigation Description Expert Measure agency participation Use of approved herbicides In compliance with RCW 17.10.140, the Applicant would only use herbicides that are approved for use in the state of Washington by the EPA and WSDA.
 YakCo Noxious Weed Control Board Battery Energy Storage System design The proposed BESS option would contain a fire suppression system in accordance with fire code and National Fire Protection Association (NFPA) Standards, specifically NFPA 855 "Standard for the Installation of Stationary Energy Storage Systems."
 The system would include monitoring equipment and alarm systems with remote shut-off capabilities.
 NFPA Noise, Light, GI are and Aesthetics Best Management Practices - Noise WAC 173.60.050 exempts temporary construction noise from the state noise limits; however, some BMPs were considered to reduce off-site construction noise impacts.
 Since construction equipment operates intermittently, and the types of machines in use at the Facility change with the stage of construction, noise emitted during construction would be mobile and highly variable, making it challenging to control.
-The construction management protocols would include the following noise mitigation measures to minimize noise impacts: • Maintain all construction tools and equipment in good operating order according to manufacturers' specifications; • Limit use of major excavating and earth-moving machinery to daytime hours; • To the extent practicable, schedule construction activity during normal working hours on weekdays when higher sound levels are typically present and are found acceptable.
-Some limited activities, such as concrete pours, would be required to occur continuously until completion; • Equip any internal combustion engine used for any purpose on the job or related to the job with a properly operating muffler that is free from rust, holes, and leaks; • For construction devices that utilize internal combustion engines, ensure the engine's housing doors are kept closed, and install noise-insulating material mounted on the engine housing consistent N/A with manufacturers' guidelines, if possible; Limit possible evening shift work to low noise activities such as welding, wire pulling, and other
+The construction management protocols would include the following noise mitigation measures to minimize noise impacts: • Maintain all construction tools and equipment in good operating order according to manufacturers' specifications; • Limit use of major excavating and earth-moving machinery to daytime hours (7am-6pm), which will be set in the construction contracts and enforced by the general contractor; • To the extent practicable, schedule construction activity during normal working hours on weekdays when higher sound levels are typically present and are found acceptable; • Equip any internal combustion engine used for any purpose on the job or related to the job with a properly operating muffler that is free from rust, holes, and leaks; • For construction devices that utilize internal combustion engines, ensure the engine's housing doors are kept closed, and install noise-insulating material mounted on the engine housing consistent with manufacturers' guidelines, if possible; N/A Limit possible evening shift work (6pm-10pm) to low noise activities such as welding, wire pulling, and